nodejs/node/glossary.md

   callable from JS.
 * primordials: Pristine built-ins that are not effected by prototype pollution and tampering with built-ins.
-* snapshot: Native object code compiled from the JS APIs of Node.js
+* snapshot: When referring to the V8 startup snapshot, a chunk of bytes containing data serialized from a V8 heap, which can be deserialized to restore the states of the V8 engine.
 * vendoring: consuming external software into this project.